amilash/Product-Development-Process/agile_sprint_development_process.md

 # AGILE Sprint Development Process
-The development process for Agile/Scrum software to follow.
-The following parts of Agile/Scrum are based on best practices and can be implemented by all teams, not jsut software development teams:
+The development process for Agile/Scrum software teams to follow.
+The value here is on creating iterative work that delivers value quickly.
+The approach allows for pivoting quickly which is necessary in a business and technical landscape that is changing qucikly.
+It allows for product teams and business teams to not overinvest in inovation ideas, prove value quickly, rapidly prototype new ideas, and incrementally add value to exsisting products.
+The following parts of Agile/Scrum are based on best practices and can be implemented by all teams, not just software development teams:

 ## Sprint
 A sprint is a time boxed iteration of continuous development effort.
 Typically a sprint will be 1 or 2 weeks long.
 Within a sprint you need to have one of each of the following ceremonies: